Imper1um/ID.WeatherScreen/README.md

 - `FontWeight`: Can be `"normal"` or `"bold"`.
 - `FontSize`: Size of the text in points.
 - `Anchor`: Text anchor (`"center"`, `"e"`, `"ne"`, etc.).
-- `Stroke`: If `True`, applies a 2px stroke outline around the text for better readability.
+- `Stroke`: If `True`, applies a stroke outline around the object/text for better readability.
+- `StrokeColor`: Sets the color of the outline around the object/text.
+- `StrokeWidth`: Sets the size of the outline around the object/text
+- `Justify`: What side of the bounding box should the text align (`left`, `center`, or `right`)

 #### Formatted (inherits from Text)